arishuynhvan/arishuynhvan.github.io/_posts/2017-02-06-100DaysOfCode-Day3.md

 - Wikimedia
 - Syslog-ng

-After all this planning, here's an update on today's coding progress
+After all this planning, here's an update on today's coding progress:

 ## Day 3
 So I took some time to venture in more dangerous zones of git.